 Diamonds hold qualities that have been admired for decades and are valued around the world.
 They have the ability to be a focal piece that inspires a look or serves as a stunning accent.
 Whether an heirloom piece for special events or a new ring to pop the question, diamond jewelry is perfect for every occasion.

 Yet, even with the beauty and joy they emit, diamonds can also be a significant financial investment.
 When you’re looking for the right diamond there can be a lot of pressure to find the best option and at a price that makes sense.
 But there is good news!
 Now, there are more options than ever in the diamond market which makes the search for the perfect one much easier.
-There is a wide variety of man-made diamonds which are created in a lab.
+Read on to learn the important differences between lab created diamonds vs natural diamonds.

-While lab created diamonds have only become popular in the market recently, they are an incredibly affordable and environmentally superior option compared to mined diamonds because they are not mined from the earth.
-The difference between lab diamonds and mined diamonds lies in the sourcing, quality factors, and cost.
+While lab created diamonds have only become popular in the market recently, they are an incredibly affordable and environmentally superior option compared to natural diamonds because they are not mined from the earth.
+The difference between lab diamonds and natural diamonds lies in the sourcing, quality factors, and cost.

 Source & Composition